diskoverdata/diskover-docs/source_files/install_indexers_alternate_dircache.md

 sqlite3.DatabaseError: file is encrypted or is not a database
 ```

-If you see this error message, you will need to delete the SQLite database file, refer to the scan log lines (example below) to find what db file to delete.
+If you see this error message, you need to delete the SQLite database file.
+Refer to the scan log lines (example below) to find the DB file to delete.

 ```
 2022-03-29 10:28:55,397 - diskover_cache - INFO - Using cache DB __dircache__/eac817f78756a24821316430009bb0c2/cache_database.db (160.73 MB)